 In 2019, Resource industry consultants, SRK Consultants Perth, were engaged as competent persons on behalf of Enova to undertake resource estimation and reporting of mineral resources to JORC reporting standards.
 As a requirement of the resource reporting process, Enova is still preparing information to establish Reasonable Prospects for Eventual Economic Extraction.
-Resource reporting is expected in the second half of 2023.
-We await funding to commence bulk sampling at Cattle Creek for metallurgical testing.
-This includes gravity separation tests of Cattle Creek material, as needed to re-validate the 2013 Scoping Study material yields.

-During Q3 2021, a further 71 sample from the 2019 infill drilling programme were assayed.
+During Q3 2021, a further 71 samples from the 2019 infill drilling programme were assayed.
 These samples were used for the latest round of metallurgical testing but also provide added assay information to the drilling database.
 In Q4 2021, Enova compiled all historic drilling information since 2008, and coupled it with updated data from the 2019 resource drilling programme.
 SRK consultants Perth are yet to update the resource model with this data.